TheBevyFlock/bevy_cli/bevy_lint/README.md

 `bevy_lint` depends on a pinned nightly version of Rust with the `rustc-dev` Rustup component.
 This is because `bevy_lint` uses [internal `rustc` crates](https://doc.rust-lang.org/nightly/nightly-rustc/) that can only be imported with the permanently-unstable [`rustc_private` feature](https://doc.rust-lang.org/nightly/unstable-book/language-features/rustc-private.html).
 You can refer to the [compatibility table](#compatibility) to see which version of the linter requires which toolchain.

+### Rustup

-You can install the toolchain with:
+If you use Rustup, you can install the required toolchain with:

 ```bash
 rustup toolchain install $TOOLCHAIN_VERSION \